syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 ![wpf datagrid selector column with styled checkbox in record cells](Column-Types_images/Column-Types_img31.png)

-As above, style of the header checkbox can be customized by using HeaderCellStyle property.
+As above, style of the header check box can be customized using the HeaderCellStyle property.

 {% tabs %}
 {% highlight xaml %}